SCFHA Brock Jr Badgerfest Tournament - Tournament Rules

 1. Hockey Canada and OWHA rules shall apply.

-2. The tournament schedule was uploaded into RAMP and team’s game codes can be found in your teams RAMP login.
-Teams are responsible for ensuring players and bench staff participating in every game are indicated within RAMP as well as ensuring signatures within the two sections.
+2. The tournament schedule was uploaded into RAMP, and the team’s game codes can be found in your team's RAMP login.
+Teams are responsible for ensuring that players and bench staff participating in every game are indicated within RAMP, as well as ensuring signatures within the two sections.
 Teams are also responsible for ensuring jersey numbers are noted (if not showing).
 Goal scorers and penalties cannot be entered if jersey numbers are not showing in the system.
 Teams are responsible for reporting suspensions to the OWHA.

 6. There will be a 3-minute warm-up at the start of each game.